Coronavirus - Financial Advice and Support

 - Benefit rates were increased from April 2020 in line with inflation.
 An additional increase has been applied to Universal Credit and Working Tax Credit in response to the financial impact of coronavirus.
 It is important to note that this additional increase will only be in place for 12 months, until April 2021.
 It is therefore important to think ahead and start planning how you will manage your money going forward after the additional support linked to the coronavirus crisis is no longer available.
 Our online budget planner tool can help you to take control of your money and plan ahead to avoid financial shock.

 - Face to face Jobcentre appointments have been suspended for at least 3 months.
 Jobcentres will remain open to support the most vulnerable people who cannot maintain contact either online or by phone.

 - Sanctions will not be applied to benefits for people affected by coronavirus or those following government advice to stay at home, provided that the DWP are informed in good time.
 Claimant Commitments for those affected will be reviewed to make sure that their requirements are reasonable in light of the current situation.

-- Face to face medical assessments for Personal Independence Payment and Employment and Support Allowance have been suspended.
+- Face to face medical assessments for Personal Independence Payment and Employment and Support Allowance have been suspended and many are now taking place by telephone.
 If you have an assessment date scheduled, you will be contacted to discuss what will happen next.
 If you are already getting the benefit, your payments will continue until a decision is made following the rescheduled assessment.